hejalaszlo/FluoAnalysis/README.md

 # FluoAnalysis
 The FluoAnalysis MATLAB toolbox provides a robust and versatile platform for the integrated analysis of calcium imaging and electrophysiological data, supporting diverse neuroscience research applications.

+# Install
+Just download the files and add them to the Matlab path.

 # Analysing sample data

 ## Traditional Ca2+ imaging, ATP application on brain slice